 Well, if you see your cat sleeping on their side, that means they’re in a deep sleep.

 If kitty is all curled up, tailed tucked in, that’s meant to suggest they’re looking to stay protected.

 And if they’re entering the cat loaf position — paws tucked underneath their body?
 That means your cat is in a light sleep and is ready to move or respond to any potential danger signs.

 Finally, if you see your feline has fallen asleep on their back with their tummy exposed, that means they feel totally content and safe in their environment.

-Ever noticed how your cat often turns their nose up at that fancy new cat bed you bought them in favor of an old cardboard box?
-That’s because cardboard boxes provide a feeling of safety due to the number of sides.
+Have you ever noticed how your cat often turns their nose up at that fancy new cat bed you bought them in favor of an old cardboard box?
+That’s because cardboard boxes provide a feeling of safety.

 A well-enclosed cat feels protected from predators, so that’s why they might prefer to sleep in a good, old-fashioned box.